hashicorp/terraform-provider-hcp/docs/resources/log_streaming_destination.md

 The Streaming Destination resource allows users to configure an external log system to stream HCP logs to.

+To manage destinations, you must authenticate with an organization-level service principal with the `contributor` or `admin` role.

 ## Example Usage: CloudWatch

 ```terraform